 - Bias grain – The front bodice of this top is cut on the bias grain of the fabric.
 With the first method you can also try to make it in the straight grain ; You need a very drapey fabric for that.
 But it is definitely doable.
 But with the second method you need more fabric and definitely should cut on the bias grain

 - The back bodice of this top is the same as that of the basic bodice piece, which goes without saying.
 It is only the front bodice that we will be altering to accommodate the cowl neck, unless you want the cowl in the back.

 Method 1.
 Making a paper pattern to sew Medium cowl neck

 STEP 1.
 Take your Front Bodice pattern.
 Back bodice pattern is the same.
 No need to alter it.
-Check out this tutorial for the top pattern, or alternatively you can make a pattern from an old top of yours as per the video here.
+Check out this tutorial for the top pattern, or alternatively you can make a pattern from an old top of yours.
 You need a paper pattern.